A Napa Experience: Black Executive Men Celebrates First Year

 Luxury, Trust, and the Power of Place

-For Jewel Love and Jay Holmes, co-founders of BEM Capital Network, building a platform for mission-driven Black men to create wealth and elevate their communities is inseparable from curating elegant, luxury experiences that affirm their worth and foster trust.
+For Jewel Love and Jay Holmes, co-founders of Black Executive Men Private Equity, building a platform for mission-driven Black men to create wealth and elevate their communities is inseparable from curating elegant, luxury experiences that affirm their worth and foster trust.

 “As Black men, we have every right to be in high-end, well-curated spaces,” Jewel explains.
 “If you’re dealing with private equity, you’re talking about successful people who enjoy nice things.
 Luxury has to be part of the experience.
 It’s not excess—it’s alignment.”